brettChapman/multivis/README.md

 			- [edgeColorScale] : The scale to use for colouring the edges, if edge_color_value is 'pvalue' ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal") (default: 'linear')
 			- [edge_color_value] : Set the values to colour the edges by.
 Either 'sign', 'score' or 'pvalue' (default: 'score')
 			- [edge_cmap] : Set the CMAP colour palette to use for colouring the edges (default: 'brg')
+			- [addArcs] : Setting to 'True' adds arcs around the edge bundle for each block (default: False)
+			- [arcRadiusOffset] : Sets the arc radius offset from the inner radius (default: 20)
+			- [extendArcAngle] : Sets the angle value to add to each end of the arcs (default: 2)
+			- [arc_cmap] : Set the CMAP colour palette to use for colouring the arcs (default: 'Set1')

 		- [build] : Generates the JavaScript embedded HTML code, writes to a HTML file and opens it in a browser.
 		- [buildDashboard] : Generates the JavaScript embedded HTML code in a dashboard format, writes to a HTML file and opens it in a browser.